mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 The drug does not cure Psionic Trauma; it merely controls its effects allowing a psion to live a normal, everyday life.
-However, the body and mind can become inured to the drug’s effects; for every month, roll End + Psi 9+.
-If the roll succeeds then the body begins to resist the drug’s effects and it will require a strength of suppressant one level higher than actually needed or desired to suppress trauma.
+However, the body and mind can become inured to the drug's effects; for every month, roll End + Psi 9+.
+If the roll succeeds then the body begins to resist the drug's effects and it will require a strength of suppressant one level higher than actually needed or desired to suppress trauma.

 Trauma Suppressants have some physical side effects.
 These start to manifest within a month of taking the drug.
-Roll 1d6 and add the drug’s strength to determine the specific side effect.
+Roll 1d6 and add the drug's strength to determine the specific side effect.
 The side effect only needs to be rolled once but as stronger levels of the drug are taken, the side effects become more acute and evident.